82 F

 Alternative Controls for Clothes Moths

-Many people are opposed to using mothballs to control clothes moths.
-Even when used as directed, there is a risk of vapor inhalation or accidental ingestion by children and pets.
+Many people avoid using mothballs to control clothes moths due to the risk of vapor inhalation or accidental ingestion, especially by children and pets, even when following directions.

 While cedar chips or balls smell great, they do nothing to keep clothes moths away.